brycelelbach/thrust_wiki/Quick-Start-Guide.md

 ###Reductions

 A reduction algorithm uses a binary operation to reduce an input sequence to a single value.
 For example, the sum of an array of numbers is obtained by reducing the array with a plus operation.
-Similarly, the maximum of an array is obtained by reducing with a operator that takes two inputs and returns the maximum.
+Similarly, the maximum of an array is obtained by reducing with an operator that takes two inputs and returns the maximum.
 The sum of an array is implemented with ```thrust::reduce``` as follows:

     int sum = thrust::reduce(D.begin(), D.end(), (int) 0, thrust::plus<int>());